 Companies that are using an NPS Survey

 Any business could be using NPS.
 All businesses of all sizes should be listening to their customers.
-There’s a wide range of companies that are using NPS surveys for customer feedback.
+A wide range of businesses use NPS surveys for customer feedback.
 These range from startups in the food space to e-commerce companies as well as enterprise companies.
 Here’s a list of a few companies that are using NPS surveys for customer feedback.

 - Virgin Airlines/Media